 It is also important to look out for any growing dome-shaped lesions on your skin.

 It is important that you are aware that melanoma can occur practically anywhere on the body, even on the base of the feet or the nails and also in areas not often exposed by UV light.
-Blonde hair, fair skin and being female are some of the main innate risk factors of melanoma and sun exposure and sunbeds are the main behavioural factors.
+Blonde hair, fair skin and being a man over 50 are some of the main innate risk factors of melanoma and sun exposure and sunbeds are the main behavioural factors.

 Other Symptoms of Melanoma than a Mark Resembling a Mole

 You shouldn’t only be aware of pigmented or tanned lesions on your skin.
 It is also important to be aware of other uncommon lesions on your skin: